sp2ong/si5351-beacon/README.md

 Please configure terminal with **newline**  termination.
 Command `setdate` - in-chip datetime will be updated as soon as you hit enter.

-You can set or update Time from Linux computer which have time sync via NTP use follwoing command:
+You can set or update Time from Linux computer which have time sync via NTP use following commands:

 **sudo stty -F /dev/ttyUSB0 ispeed 9600 ospeed 9600 -ignpar cs8 -cstopb -echo -hupcl**

 **sudo date +"setdate %F %H:%M:%S" >/dev/ttyUSB0**